MacOS Security Warning (Manual Download)

-If you manually downloaded thetk binary on macOS from our /install page, you may encounter a security warning when trying to run it for the first time.
+If you manually downloaded thetk binary on macOS, you may encounter a security warning when trying to run it for the first time.
 This is due to Apple’s Gatekeeper security feature, which prevents unsigned applications from running.

 This issue only affects manual binary downloads.
 If you installed via Homebrew, npm, or other package managers, you won’t encounter this problem.